delab-team/de-ui/src/components/title/Readme.md

 - `color (optional)`: Defines the text color.
 You can use any valid CSS color value, such as 'red', '#007bff', or 'rgba(0, 0, 0, 0.5)'.

-- `customClassName (optional)`: Allows you to add custom CSS class names to the component for additional styling.
+- `className (optional)`: Allows you to add custom CSS class names to the component for additional styling.

 ## Usage